< Domed Octagonal Residence Photos >

 Standing on the crest of the river's bluff, south of Irvington, this house, known today as the Carmer Octagon, has been a major symbol of the Hudson River.
 The house has been featured in various architectural studies and has appeared in films and television shows.

 It has been home to notable occupants like Carl Carmer, an author, poet, and historian, who lived in the house from 1940 until his death in 1976.
-The Armour-Stiner octagon is an ornate and most striking architectural composition.
+The Armour-Stiner House is an ornate and most striking architectural composition.

 The extraordinary dome and veranda of 1876 have caused some to refer to the house as the "Taj Mahal of the Hudson Valley," an "arrested carousel," a "pastry chef's nightmare" and "that marvel of the jig-saw."

-Copyright © 2019 - All Rights Reserved
+Copyright © 2019-2026: All Rights Reserved